cxzhangqi/kadlu/README.md

       pip install dist/kadlu-0.0.1.tar.gz
     ```

- 5. Generate an API token
+ 5. Configuration

     Kadlu can fetch environmental data from a variety of remote resources, including NOAA, ECCC and ECMWF.
-In order to access data from the ECMWF, it is necessary to first obtain and configure an API key, using the instructions here for [Windows](https://confluence.ecmwf.int/display/CKB/How+to+install+and+use+CDS+API+on+Windows), [Mac](https://confluence.ecmwf.int/display/CKB/How+to+install+and+use+CDS+API+on+macOS) or [Linux](https://cds.climate.copernicus.eu/api-how-to).
+In order to access data from the ECMWF, it is necessary to first obtain and configure an API key as described in the 'Configuration' section below.
+Additionally, a custom storage location can be provided for downloaded data

  6. Check that everything is working by running pytest
     ```terminal